h3xcat/gmod-money-printer/README.md

 # money-printer-gmod

-This was a replica that I made a while.
+This was a replica from some elses printers that I made a while.

 ![](https://i.imgur.com/yVh5gha.jpg)